 If you are struggling to get finished products onto your 3PL warehouse shelves, you have two options.
 You can mark items as out of stock or you can accept backorders.
 There can be some big upsides to taking backorders.

-Backorder or back order refers to items that you don’t have in stock at the present time.
-Customers can buy backordered items on your website, but they won’t be delivered until they are back in stock.
-When you say that a SKU is “on backorder” that means that you are waiting for stock that hasn’t yet arrived.
+Backorder or back order refers to items that are not currently in stock but that are going to be soon.
+Customers can buy backordered items on a website, but they won’t be delivered until they are back in stock.
+Backordered products have been planned and ordered by the manufacturer but have not yet been produced, meaning your order will be next on the list when they are back in stock.
+When a SKU is “on backorder” that means that you are waiting for stock that hasn’t yet arrived.

 Backorder vs Out of Stock

 When a product is marked “out of stock” on your website, your customers can’t place an order.
-The backorder definition is different from meaning of out of stock.
-If an item is available on backorder, customers can still place an order.
+The backorder definition is different from meaning of out of stock because if an item is available on backorder, customers can still place an order.
 Rather than your normal shipping turnaround, the customer will have to wait longer for a back ordered item.

 The decision to mark an item backordered vs. out of stock will depend on your business model.
 Will customers wait for the item to be delivered?
 Do you have systems in place to track back orders?
 In your business, what does it mean to be on backorder?
 How do back-ordered items affect your inventory management?